indika/blog/_posts/2014-01-11-cooking-with-chef.md

 With Chef, you can declare your server architecture, and cook it as many times as you like.
 It operates idempotently.
 Re-initializing and re-cooking your server often is the best counter against stasis.

-Learning to cook with Chef feels like learning a DSL.
-I despise learning DSLs because I'm learning a language that operates at a layer of abstraction above what I actually want to do.
-Nevertheless, I find cooking with Chef a necessity now and would not want to go back.

 If you are like me, and like to experiment, then often things can go fubar.
 It is comforting and encouraging knowing that everything can be reconstructed in half an hour.